aaronjanse/asciidots/docs/language.md

 %$X `` X could be replaced with a different character, if so desired
 ```

-It is recommended that you create warps for different sids of the char.
+It is recommended that you create warps for different sides of the char.
 Just look at the example code for the `val_to_addr.dots` library:

 ```
 %^X